My Story

 Overall, the journey to break free from my sugar addiction was not without its difficulties.
 However, my unwavering determination and the positive changes I have experienced have made it all worthwhile.

-My ultimate goal is to assist young girls in avoiding the negative consequences associated with unhealthy eating habits.
-Helping others gives me a sense of purpose and self-worth.
-I want to share the knowledge I have gained from my own life’s journey thus far.
+My goal is to help young girls/ women in avoiding the negative consequences with unhealthy eating habits.
+Helping gives me a sense of purpose and self-worth.
+I want to share the knowledge I have gained from my own life’s journey rollercoaster.

 — Sharon Juniper

-To ensure that my day starts off on the right foot, I prioritize breakfast and provide my brain with the necessary nutrients it needs.
-I firmly believe that starving the brain is counterproductive, much like how plants wilt if not watered regularly.
-By nourishing my brain, I set the stage for optimal functioning throughout the day.
+To ensure that my day starts off on the right I prioritize breakfast and provide my brain with the necessary nutrients it needs.
+I firmly believe that starving the brain is harmful much like how plants wilt if not watered regularly.
+By nourishing my brain, I set the day for functioning properly.

-Efficiency is important to me, especially when it comes to food preparation.
-I prefer quick and easy meals, and I have discovered various hacks that allow me to achieve this.
-Despite eating a substantial amount, I prioritize consuming the right types of food.
+So my meals are quick and easy and I have discovered various hacks that allow me to achieve this .
+Eat a lot but just prioritize consuming the right types of food.

-These courses have not only been enjoyable but have also provided incredible health benefits.
-I have also discovered the benefits of red light therapy for both the mind and body.
+These courses have not only been enjoyable but have also provided incredible health benefits, along with the benefits of red light therapy for both the mind and body.

 .